Angolan Civil War: 1980s

 We, free peoples fighting for our national independence and human rights, assembled at Jamba, declare our solidarity with all freedom movements in the world and state our commitment to cooperate to liberate our nations from the Soviet Imperialists.

 The United States House of Representatives voted 236 to 185 to repeal the Clark Amendment on 11 July 1985.
 The MPLA government began attacking UNITA later that month from Luena towards Cazombo along the Benguela Railway in a military operation named Congresso II, taking Cazombo on 18 September.
 The MPLA government tried unsuccessfully to take UNITA's supply depot in Mavinga from Menongue.
 While the attack failed, very different interpretations of the attack emerged.
 UNITA claimed Portuguese-speaking Soviet officers led FAPLA troops while the government said UNITA relied on South African paratroopers to defeat the MPLA attack.
 The South African government admitted to fighting in the area, but said its troops fought SWAPO militants.

 War intensifies

-By 1986, Angola began to assume a more central role in the Cold War, with the Soviet Union, Cuba and other Eastern bloc nations enhancing support for the MPLA government, and American conservatives beginning to elevate their support for Savimbi's UNITA.
-Savimbi developed close relations with influential American conservatives, who saw Savimbi as a key ally in the U.S. effort to oppose and rollback Soviet-backed, undemocratic governments around the world.
-The conflict quickly escalated, with both Washington and Moscow seeing it as a critical strategic conflict in the Cold War.
+By 1986, Angola had assumed a more central role in the Cold War.
+The Soviet Union, Cuba, and other Eastern Bloc nations increased their support for the MPLA government, while American conservatives began to intensify their backing of Savimbi's UNITA.
+Savimbi cultivated close ties with influential American conservatives, who regarded him as a key ally in the U.S. effort to oppose and roll back Soviet-backed, undemocratic regimes worldwide.
+The conflict quickly escalated, with both Washington and Moscow viewing it as a critical strategic battleground in the Cold War.